 Billy Wardlaw, the senior operations manager at Mynd Management, recommends property owners schedule this maintenance annually.
-A visit that costs between $250 and $350 can extend the life of a system and put off the HVAC replacement, which can run from $4,000-$7,000, for a few years to up to 10 years.
+A visit that costs between $250 and $350 can extend the life of a system and put off replacing the system, which can run from $4,000-$7,000, for a up to 10 years.

 - Contractors will inspect and change the filters as needed